nmshd/documentation/_includes/scenarios/integrate/request-and-response-introduction.md

 You need an authentication or a consent from a peer?
 You wish to make edits to a Relationship or ensure the correctness of data?
 All of these endeavors and more can be achieved by the means of Requests.
-They are the main instrument when it comes to interacting with other Identities going beyond the simple exchange of messages.
+They are the main instrument when it comes to interacting with other Identities going beyond the simple exchange of `Messages`.

 Requests are always associated with a specific Relationship, i.e. they are sent to exactly one other Identity.
 Also, Responses are unique.